 - ‘Consumers’ wait for a message, acknowledge the message, and the message is removed from the queue post-acknowledgment.

-Macrometa Streams gives developers the ability to work with both Pub/Sub and messaging queues together with multiple subscription models.
+Macrometa Streams gives enterprises the ability to work with both Pub/Sub and messaging queues together with multiple subscription models.
 It drives seamless geo-replication of messages across regions with very low publish and end-to-end latency.

 Event driven architecture